bitso-ir/torrent-sites/README.md

 # torrent-sites
-list of best torrent sites that you can download torrent files
+list of best torrent sites that you can download torrent files from

 * FreeTutorials.Us
 * RARBG.to